lilosa88/Titanic/README.md

 # Data exploration
 In order to understand what influence the rate of survival we took a look at the relation that each feature has on it.
-1. How does the age influenciate the survival rate
+1. How does the age influence the survival rate

 <p align="center">
  <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%208.51.10.png" width="360" height="280">